What's our deal with density?

 One way to balance urban density with wildlife protection is to require bird-friendly lighting design, building design and building materials (such as fritted glass) in all new development along the river.

-Riverfront communities will have the opportunity to add this requirement to their new MRCCA ordinances in the near future.
+Riverfront communities have the opportunity to add this requirement to their new MRCCA ordinances.
 Learn more about how to get involved in advocating for your community's MRCCA ordinance.

 Balance is key